Our Camp is situated near the Lokan River.

 The boat would take you out to the jetty.
 Some of you may have planned to travel on to Semporna/Lahad Datu directly.
 Please inform the van driver to drop you off at the junction of the main road.

-The ride to the junction would take about an hour.
 The driver will show you where to stop a bus to get to Lahad Datu.
 Lahad Datu is where you change bus for Semporna.

 If you do the Standard 3D/2N, on the day you leave Camp, you will arrive back at our Ops Base at about 12:30 noon.
 Lunch will be provided at our Ops Base.